This blog was originally published in February 2021. It has been revised and updated for 2022.

 Personas are characters that represent each type of customer you want to attract.
 Every time you write a piece of content for your website, be it a blog or web page, ask yourself — is this something my persona would find helpful or enjoy?

-As I touched on above, focus on quality, not quantity.
+As I mentioned above, focus on quality, not quantity.
 If you flood your website with keyword-rich blogs, it won’t do you a bit of good if that content doesn’t resonate with users.
 And if it doesn’t resonate with users, it won’t do you any favors with search engine algorithms, which are getting more sophisticated every day.

 So, What’s Next?

 Three things in life are certain: death, taxes and search engine updates.
 What works this year in SEO may not work next year.
-SEO is a continuous process of keeping your website update for search engines.
+SEO is a continuous process of keeping your website updated for search engines.
 In fact, Google has said it updates its search algorithms 500-600 times every year!

-As a certified Google Partner agency, we offer SEO audits and highly recommend them before any business begins on SEO strategy.
+As a certified Google Partner agency, we offer SEO audits and highly recommend them before any business begins an SEO strategy.
 We’ll scan your website, evaluate your online presence and analyze your competitors’ sites.
 You’ll get an audit report so you can see what’s working, what’s not working and where opportunity exists.

 Interested in an SEO audit?
 Start with a free SEO consultation.
 We'll gladly answer all your questions and help you get started today.